KellarC/SpringPlateCalculator/README.md

 ## Features

-- Input a desired weight in pounds (lbs)
+- Input a desired weight in pounds (lbs).
 - Exception handling for input less than 45 lbs or not divisible by 5.
 - Calculates the number of weight plates required for each plate size:
   - 45 lbs